freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-bead-sort.md

 # --description--

-Sort an array of positive integers using the [Bead Sort Algorithm](https://en.wikipedia.org/wiki/Bead_sort).
+Sort an array of positive integers using the Bead Sort Algorithm.

 A *bead sort* is also known as a *gravity sort*.
+The bead sort operation can be compared to the manner in which beads slide on parallel poles, such as on an abacus.
+However, each pole may have a distinct number of beads.

+The algorithm has $O(S)$.

+- $O$ is Big $O$ notation
-The algorithm has O(S), where S is the sum of the integers in the input set: Each bead is moved individually.
+- $S$ is the sum of the integers in the input set: Each bead is moved individually.

 This is the case when bead sort is implemented without a mechanism to assist in finding empty spaces below the beads, such as in software implementations.